Calorique

 How many calories does deadlifts burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of deadlifts.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 133 calories during 30 minutes of deadlifts.
+This is based on a MET value of 3.5 for deadlift technique / warm-up sets.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of deadlifts?

-The MET (Metabolic Equivalent of Task) value for deadlifts is 6.
-This means deadlifts burns 6 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for deadlifts is 6, while the selected training style uses MET 3.5.
+This means deadlift technique / warm-up sets burns 3.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is deadlifts good for weight loss?